classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

     ***

-5. After successful payment, attendees are redirected to your website with a successful booking confirmation.
+5. After successful payment, guests are redirected to your website with a successful booking confirmation.